cosmatudor/Hardhat-FundMe-Contract/README.md

-# My first Smart Contracts project
+# My first Smart Contract project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.